Frequently Asked Travel Questions

 Difficult: India, most countries in Africa, Brazil, Peru, Cambodia

 ***More difficult does NOT mean bad or to be avoided!
-It just means that language, transportation, and safety might be more of an issue.
+It just means that language, transportation, and safety might be more of a consideration.

 Making friends in a foreign country can be difficult.
 To make friends with locals, I would suggest going to local bars, joining local facebook groups, or taking a language course.
 Please be safe!